idea4good/GuiLitePreviewer/README.md

 2. `cd GuiLitePreviwer`
 3. `npm install`
 4. `code .` to open the project(VS Code version should be 1.25+)
-- `F5` to start debugging
+5. Press `F5` to build/debug the extension
+6. You will get a new VS Code window with the extension you build above

 ## How to use GuiLite Previewer?
-1. Open your source code(e.g. test.cpp) with VS Code
+1. Open your source code(e.g. test.cpp) with new VS Code with extension
 2. `ctrl + shift + p`, and input `GuiLite: preview layout`
 3. You will see your GUI layout in preview page